adamsalter/sitemap_generator/README.md

 SitemapGenerator
 ================

-A Rails 3-compatible gem/plugin to generate ['enterprise-class'][enterprise_class] Sitemaps using a familiar Rails Routes-like DSL.
-Sitemaps are readable by all search engines and adhere to the ['Sitemap protocol specification'][sitemap_protocol].
-Automatically pings search engines to notify them of new sitemaps (including Google, Yahoo and Bing).
-Provides rake tasks to easily manage your sitemaps.
-Supports image sitemaps and handles millions of links.
+SitemapGenerator is a Rails gem that makes it easy to generate ['enterprise-class'][enterprise_class] Sitemaps readable by all search engines.
+Generated Sitemaps adhere to the ['Sitemap protocol specification'][sitemap_protocol].
+When you generate new Sitemaps, SitemapGenerator can automatically ping the major search engines (including Google, Yahoo and Bing) to notify them.
+SitemapGenerator includes rake tasks to easily manage your sitemaps.

 Features
 -------

-- v0.2.6: **Support ['image sitemaps'][sitemap_images]**!
+- v0.2.6: ['Google Image Sitemap'][sitemap_images] support
-- v0.2.5: **Support Rails 3**!
+- v0.2.5: Rails 3 support (beta)

 - Adheres to the ['Sitemap protocol specification'][sitemap_protocol]
 - Handles millions of links
 - Automatic Gzip of Sitemap files
 - Automatic ping of search engines to notify them of new sitemaps: Google, Yahoo, Bing, Ask, SitemapWriter
-- Won't clobber your old sitemaps if the new one fails to generate
+- Leaves your old sitemaps in place if a new one fails to generate
-- Set the priority of links, change frequency etc
-- You control which links are included
-- You set the host name, so it doesn't matter if your application is in a subdirectory
+- Allows you to set the hostname for the links in your Sitemap

 Foreword
 -------